MichSchli/IntendedAFCUses/README.md

 **Citation**

-Please cite our paper as:
+If you find this useful, please cite our paper as:

 ```
 @inproceedings{schlichtkrull2023intended,